sigfredonin/Z80-John-Bell-80-280/README.md

 It is up to the board user, and since for the 80-280 the interface to the rest of the system is the PIO ports, the user can choose to program a delay or a handshake to verify system readiness.
+The power-on auto-reset circuit does not have to provide all of the needed delay.

 ## TEST 1 EPROM